See a bid strategy's target bid

-- This column shows the target bid for the most recent run of the bid engine.
+- The Target bid column shows the target bid from the most recent evaluation by the bid strategy.
 It’s not affected by the date range you selected.
 You can switch to Change History mode to see the past target bids.

-- If you remove a keyword from a bid strategy, the Target bid column will continue to show the latest value from the last run.
+- If you remove a biddable item from a bid strategy, the Target bid column will continue to show the value from the last evaluation.

 No. The target bid is only displayed for bid strategies with a status of Active.

 Does the report show a target bid when the bid strategy is on hold due to the 24-hour manual override period?